COGS9/wi26/pages/final-project/part-one.md

 nav_order: 3
 permalink: /final-group-project/part-one
 ---

-<h1>Group Project Checkpoint - Part 1</h1>
+<h1>Group Project Checkpoint - Part 2</h1>

-- Project part 1 Google Doc <a href=" " target="_blank" rel="noopener">coming soon! &#x2197;</a>
+- Checkpoint 1 Google Doc <a href=" " target="_blank" rel="noopener">coming soon! &#x2197;</a>
-  - You can not edit this document, you must create a duplicate of it in your own Google Drive.
-Your group will work out of this document.
-When ready to submit, save/export the document as a PDF, and turn it in as one submission (per group) in Gradescope.
-You may resubmit the document as many times as you like before the deadline.
+  - You cannot edit this document directly.
+Instead, make a copy in your own Google Drive and share edit access with all group members.
+Your group should do all of its work in that copied document.
+When you’re ready to submit, export the document as a PDF and upload one group submission to Gradescope.
+You may resubmit as many times as you like before the deadline.

 {: .warning }
-Do not make multiple submissions on Gradescope per group member.
-You submit the document once as a group, with all names/PIDs on the PDF.
+Please do NOT submit multiple files on Gradescope.
+Each group should submit one PDF total, with all group members’ names and PIDs included in the document.

 <h2>Instructions</h2>
 This project checkpoint covers the first half of your final project.
 In this report, you will include information in the following sections of what will become your final project: